erinbuckels/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Erin Buckels is an Assistant Professor of Psychology (Social-Personalityarea).
 As the director of the **Dark Personality Research Lab** at the University of Winnipeg, Dr. Buckels uses a combination of survey and experimental methods to investigate the psychological underpinnings of human cruelty.
 Much of her research has focused on the so-called 'Dark Tetrad' of personality: subclinical sadism, psychopathy, narcissism, and Machiavellianism.
+This research program is supported by an Insight Grant from the Social Sciences and Humanities Research Council (SSHRC).

 {{< icon name="download" pack="fas" >}} Download {{< staticref "uploads/Erin_Buckels_CV.pdf" "newtab" >}}CV{{< /staticref >}}.